-Club and Organization Council three members
+Club and Organization Council three members Peer Counselors Student Trustee

-Peer Counselors one member

-Student Trustee one member

 The offices of president, vice-president, and treasurer are elected from within the above membership.

 The election of the representatives from the academic divisions is held within the first six weeks of the fall semester.
 Election information is available in the Student Activities Office, A336, third floor of the College Center.